Frequently Asked Questions

 What if I need to return my order?

-Everything you need to know about returning an order can be found on our Returns page.
-Please note all returns must be received within 30 days of purchase and that we require proof of purchase.
+Everything you need to know about returning an order can be found on our Returns Page.
+Please note that due to hygiene reasons we are unable to process refunds or exchanges on any products unless they contain defects.

 1. Collect your empty We Are Feel Good Inc. packaging. *hint: gather from your famiy and friends to save on shipping.